ValdemarGr/blog/site/blog/2023-11-20-simplifying-functional-crud-route.md

 Now for the application of all this theory.
 Our `EitherT` also has a `Parallel` instance that allows us to accumulate errors.
+We'll use `parTraverse` instead of `traverse` when parsing the phone numbers.
 ```scala
 type Errors = NonEmptyChain[Error]
 def insertUser(